birkenkrahe/ai482/agenda.md

 -   [The Thinking Machine:15'20''](https://youtu.be/5YBIrc-6G-0?t=920)
 -   Pair up to discuss the analogies
--   Discuss: "Humans are programmed"
+-   Argue: "How are humans NOT like machines."
--   Present your findings
+-   Briefly present your findings

 # Footnotes